 How to save on real estate commission in Oregon

 💰 Best ways to save on commission:

 Keep reading to learn how you can negotiate cheaper rates or find low commission companies that negotiate lower realtor fees for you!

 Tips for negotiating realtor commission in Oregon

-Successfully negotiating commission rates depends mainly on two factors: your situation and the housing market.
+Negotiating a lower realtor percentage in Oregon depends on two main factors: your situation and the housing market.

 You may have an easier time negotiating low rates if...

 While your personal situation will obviously vary, Oregon real estate market conditions will affect all home sellers in your area.

 In general, in a seller's market — where home sellers have more leverage than buyers — a listing agent's job is easier and they may be more willing to lower their commission rates.
 The opposite is usually true in a buyer's market.

 To judge the current state of your real estate market, look at these three factors: